-Any proposal that a stockholder may desire to have included in the Company's proxy statement for presentation at the 2014 Annual Meeting must be received by the Company at Mohawk Industries, Inc., P.O.
-Box 12069, 160 South Industrial Boulevard, Calhoun, Georgia 30703, Attention: Secretary, on or prior to December 2, 2013.
-In addition, stockholders may intend to present a director nomination or other proposal from the floor of the 2014 Annual Meeting, and they may commence their own proxy solicitation with respect to such director nomination or other proposal.
-Under the Company's Bylaws, the Company must receive notice of a director nomination or other stockholder proposal prior to December 2, 2013 in order for the notice to be timely.
-If the Company does not receive notice of a director nomination or other stockholder proposal prior to December 2, 2013, the Company will retain discretionary voting authority over the proxies returned by stockholders for the 2014 Annual Meeting with respect to such director nomination or other stockholder proposal.
+Any proposal that a stockholder may desire to have included in the Company's proxy statement for presentation at the 2015 Annual Meeting must be received by the Company at Mohawk Industries, Inc., P.O.
+Box 12069, 160 South Industrial Boulevard, Calhoun, Georgia 30703, Attention: Secretary, on or before December 5, 2014.
+In addition, stockholders may intend to present a director nomination or other proposal from the floor of the 2015 Annual Meeting, and they may commence their own proxy solicitation with respect to such director nomination or other proposal.
+Under the Company's Bylaws, the Company must receive notice of a director nomination or other stockholder proposal before December 5, 2014 in order for the notice to be timely.
+If the Company does not receive notice of a director nomination or other stockholder proposal before December 5, 2014, the Company will retain discretionary voting authority over the proxies returned by stockholders for the 2015 Annual Meeting with respect to such director nomination or other stockholder proposal.
 Discretionary voting authority is the ability to vote proxies that stockholders have executed and returned to the Company, on matters not specifically reflected on the proxy card, and on which stockholders have not had an opportunity to vote by proxy.